appbaseio/reactive-manual/content/docs/search-components/CategorySearch.md

 - **onValueChange** `Function`
     is a callback function which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
 This prop is handy in cases where you want to generate a side-effect on value selection.
 For example: You want to show a pop-up modal with the valid discount coupon code when a user searches for a product in a CategorySearch.
 - **onValueSelected** `Function`
     is called with the value and the category selected via user interaction.
 If the search was performed by selecting the 'in all categories' suggestion, category is received as `*`.
 If it was performed for one of the categorized suggestion, the `category` is received.
 In other cases (either searching without selecting a suggestion or picking an uncategorized suggestion), `category` is received as `null`.
-It works only with `autosuggest` and is called whenever a suggestion is selected or a search is performed either by pressing **enter** key or the input is blurred.
+It works only with `autosuggest` and is called whenever a suggestion is selected or a search is performed by pressing **enter** key.
+It also passes the `cause` of action and the `source` object if the cause of action was `'SUGGESTION_SELECT'`.
+The source would be `null` if a category based suggestion was selected.
+The possible causes are:
+    - `'SUGGESTION_SELECT'`
+    - `'ENTER_PRESS'`
+    - `'CLEAR_VALUE'
 - **onQueryChange** `Function`
     is a callback function which accepts component's **prevQuery** and **nextQuery** as parameters.
 It is called everytime the component's query changes.
 This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.
 - **react** `Object`